Internet

 As of 2023, there are about 5.1 billion active users on the Internet or about 65% of the world's population.

-ARPA, Bandwidth, Browser, Browsing, Cloud computing, Cookie, Domain, DSP, HTTP, Internet of Things, Internet terms, Intranet, IP address, IPTO, NetDay, Network terms, Spam, URL, VPN
+ARPA, Bandwidth, Browser, Browsing, Cloud computing, Cookie, Domain, DSP, HTTP, Internet of Things, Internet terms, Intranet, IP address, IPTO, Net, NetDay, Network terms, Spam, URL, VPN